-Delays in the development of the site of the former Blawarthill Hospital mean that completion is now anticipated in the summer of 2024.
-This development will add fifteen new homes to complement the four refurbished homes completed on the site in 2021.
-These homes will be highly energy efficient "passive" housing as part of the Association's commitment to introducing low-energy homes across all of its housing stock.
+The development of the site of the former Blawarthill Hospital was completed early in 2025 and added fifteen new homes to complement the four refurbished homes completed on the site in 2021.
+These homes are highly energy efficient "passive" housing as part of the Association's commitment to improving the energy efficiency of all of its housing stock.

 The costs and risks of construction and development of new housing are such that this is no longer being pursued by the Association.
 Resources are primarily being applied to "off the shelf" acquisition of tenement properties as well as planned and major repairs and maintenance of existing housing stock.
-The Association acquired an additional three tenement housing units for rent during the year to 31 March 2024.
-Planned maintenance expenditure carried out during the year again exceeded the record levels of expenditure carried out during the year previous.
+The Association acquired an additional four tenement properties for rent during the year to 31 March 2025.
+Planned maintenance expenditure carried out during the year was largely completed as programmed although the reluctance of some co-owners in a number of tenement properties restricted completion of the programme.

 The members of the Management Committee are of the opinion that the state of affairs of the Association is satisfactory.
-The surplus for the year, after taxation, was £762,713 (2023 - £702,894).
-Net Assets now stand at £17,599,007 (2023 - £16,836,452).
+The surplus for the year, after taxation, was £638,748 (2024 - £762,713).
+Net Assets now stand at £18,237,778 (2024 - £17,599,007).